Fylhan/qompoter/README.md

 * The current version is a proof-of-concept called "qompoter-bash", a simple Bash implementation fitted for basic usage.
 Useful to kickoff the project without involving big development, this version targets basic usage and its development may end once a stable enough version is released.
 * The main "qompoter" version is a more complete implementation in C++/Qt.
 Developped in the mean time as "qompoter-bash", the "qompoter" version aims to provide more features and flexibilities.

 In order to simplify numerotation, v0.1 to v0.6 are reserved for "qompoter-bash".
 Therefore, the first "qompoter" version is v0.7.
+This may change in a near future.

 License
 --------------------------------